Nordgaren/Github-Folder-Downloader/README.md

 There are two required args.
 The repo and the folder.

 The repo will be `username/reponame` ex: `nordgaren/Github-Folder-Downloader` and the folder will be the path from the root directory of that repo,
-ex: `.idea/inspectionProfiles` with no slash on the end
+ex: `.idea/inspectionProfiles` with no slash on the end.
+The folder structure of the repo will be recreated, but only the files in the folder specify will be downloaded.

 Example command:
 ```sh